Tou Thao gets 57-month sentence on state charge for his role in George Floyd's killing

 Assistant Attorney General Erin Eldridge said during the hearing that Floyd's final words "reverberated across the globe."

-Floyd, she said, "narrated his own death over the course of a restraint that lasted more than 9 long minutes until he lost consciousness, stopped breathing and his heart stopped beating."
+Floyd, she said, "narrated his own death over the course of a restraint that lasted more than nine long minutes until he lost consciousness, stopped breathing and his heart stopped beating."

 Thao, she said, "stood by and allowed it to happen" and stopped others from moving in to help the dying man.